Azure/azure-sdk-for-java/storage/client/blob/README.md

 ### Downloading a blob to local path

-Download blob to local file using blobClient.
+Download blob to local file using BlobClient.
 ```java
 blobClient.downloadToFile("downloaded-file.jpg");
 ```

 ### Enumerating blobs

-Enumerating all blobs using `ContainerClient`
+Enumerating all blobs using ContainerClient
 ```java
 containerClient.listBlobsFlat()
         .forEach(